QSurge/QSurge/README.md

 # Getting Started with Calendar Component
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## This is a Calendar Component which takes date as a input prop and renders the calendar as specified.
+It has been setup with a static date in App.tsx

 ## Available Scripts

 In the project directory, you can run:

 ### `npm install`

-Downloads all the sepcified packages in Pacakge.json.\
+Downloads all the sepcified packages in Pacakge.json.

 ### `npm start`